Qualitative Workshops, Fall 2023

 We will explore the software using a variety of primary source materials including: interviews, focus groups, images, videos, surveys, and social media platforms.
 NVivo provides easy ways to code, analyze and visualize qualitative data.
 NVivo on the Windows operating system has somewhat different functionality than the version for the Mac, and we will address some of these differences.

-We will be working on computers with the software installed, however please feel free to bring your laptop as well.
-Note, the software is available for download for students and faculty in Faculty of Arts and Sciences (FAS) only.
+Please bring your laptop.
+The software is available for download for Faculty of Arts and Sciences (FAS) affiliates only.
 Faculty, students, staff, and researchers from other Harvard schools may download a 14-day trial here.
-Virtual (Zoom).

 Developing and Delivering Interview Questions